andrewbeng89/gamebots/README.md

 ### Functional and Unit Testing with Moch and Travis-CI

 The Mocha module allows developers to create simple functional and unit tests.
 In this sample app, the tests are in the /test/test.js file.
-This file tests the funcitonality of the index route.
+This file tests the funcitonality of a single API call /test.
 To break this test:

-1. Comment out lines 39-41 in /app.js
+1. Comment out lines 43-47 in /app.js
 2. Commit and push the changes
 3. Track the build progress on travis-ci